conda-forge/file-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `file` can be installed with:
+Once the `conda-forge` channel has been enabled, `file, libmagic` can be installed with:

 ```
-conda install file
+conda install file libmagic
 ```

 It is possible to list all of the versions of `file` available on your platform with: